tytydraco/yessleep/out/Have_you_ever_wanted_to_be_a_superheroWell_now_you_can_become_one_I_can_give_you_any_superpower_you_want_250_bucks_each_100_extra_for_anything_ending_in_kinesis.md

 Another prod.

 “Nope!
-The body found his mother– or more appropriately, what was left of his mother.
+The kid found his mother– or more appropriately, what was *left* of his mother.
 Daddy carved her brain out!
 Mommy was right there on the bed, her blood was still warm.
 He hugged her, and still remembers the blood on his face.
 He tried to wake her up, but Mommy was long dead.
 Dad had already cut up her brain for testing.”

 He giggled, another explosion of colour seeping into my vision.
-“When his mother failed, his father used him.”
+“When his mother failed, his father used him!"

 Deeper and deeper his fingers were going.

-“It hurt him, Fee.
-It fucking hurt enough for the boy to want to die over and over again.
+“It hurt him, Ophelia," Wen mocked a childish sob.
+"Oh, God, It fucking hurt enough for the boy to want to die over and over again.
 He spent a long time on a table made of stone, while his father cut him apart and stitched him back together.
 He stopped feeling pain.
-Fuck, he stopped feeeling completely!
-Because the boy's father had cut all of it away, all the bad emotions, and all the good, to make way for his greatest gift.”
+Fuck, he stopped feeling completely!
+Because the bastard had cut all of it away, all the bad emotions, and all the good, to make way for his greatest gift.”

 *No wonder Wen was a psychopath, his childhood was a never ending experiment.*